-Proof of funding is required and a full month's funding must be accounted, even if the scholar's stay is less than one full month.
+Proof of funding is required and a full month's funding must be accounted, even if the Intern's stay is less than one full month.

 All documentation must be translated to English and the amount must be converted to U.S. dollars (try the XE Currency Site for an online converter).

 - UC San Diego Salary: UCSD salary will not be allowed, as the student intern category forbids displacement of US workers.